UdelaRInterior/ansible-AlternC/README.md

 # Role AlternC

-Install and configure [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container.
+Install and configure [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container).

 Configures AltenrC hosting panel, that allows any user thas has an account to access AltenrC web GUI, to manage the hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts and mailboxes.